engmaths/ddes-dte/content/posts/2025-12-08-dte-details.md

 - All applications are via <https://www.bristol.ac.uk/study/postgraduate/research/data-driven-engineering-and-sciences/>.

+- When asked for the Funding Source, enter "School of Engineering Mathematics and Technology" (note: it doesn't matter if you enter something different).

 - Notes on specific documents requested:

     -   Personal statement: highlight your motivation for applying for